lsst-sqre/sqr-066/index.rst

     Credential scopes required: ``admin:jupyterlab``

 ``GET /nublado/spawner/v1/labs/<username>``
-    Returns status of the lab pod for the given user, or 404 if that user has no running or starting lab.
+    Returns status of the lab pod for the given user, or 404 if that user has no running or pending lab.
     Example:

     .. code-block:: json

        {
            "username": "rra",
-           "status": "starting",
+           "status": "pending",
            "pod": "missing",
            "options": {
                "enable_debug": false,